GloireLINVANI/CSC_52002_EP_Generative_AI_Project/README.md

 ## Running the Code

-The main method of this paper is contained in `glide_patching`, as described in the following Structure section.
 In order to test the code, we recommend running the `Inpainting_GLIDE_and_RePaint.ipynb` file in Colab, accessible by the link in the next section.
 It handles installing the necessary libraries, patching the models for RePaint, and creating a UI to test the models.

+As described in the following, the bulk of novel method code written for this project is contained in `glide_patching`, although we have written scripts and notebooks throughout the other directories that were used for evaluation.
+However, it is not necessary to run these scripts to test the method.

 ## Structure of this Repository